AlexandreFenyo/net-monitor/README.md

 - The manager first creates the view and its associated chart.

-- Then the manager connects to the server and downloads, from this dataset, the data values that are not older than the lifetime defining the time scale of the view, and, if available, one more data to be able to draw the left-most segment of the graph.
+- Then the manager connects to the server and downloads, from this dataset, the data values that are not older than the lifetime defining the time scale of the view and, if available, one more data value in order to be able to draw the left-most segment of the graph.

 -